r5d/acmens/README.md

 [acme-nosudo]: https://github.com/diafygi/acme-nosudo

-acmens has two scripts:

- - acmens.py
- - revoke_crt.py

-The `acmens.py` is for getting a new SSL certificate or renewing a SSL certificate for a domain.

-The `revoke_crt.py` is for revoking a certificate for a domain.
+The `acmens` may be used for getting a new SSL certificate or renewing a SSL certificate for a domain and revoking a certificate for a domain.

-Both scripts are meant to be run locally from your computer.
+It's meant to be run locally from your computer.

 ## Prerequisites

 * openssl
 * python3

-## How to use the signing script
+## getting/renewing a certificate

 First, you need to generate an user account key for Let's Encrypt.
 This is the key that you use to register with Let's Encrypt.
 If you